What is green coding? A contribution to save the environment

-A research paper titled ‘How Green Are Java Best Coding Practices?‘ found there to be two main considerations to understand green coding and how best to implement it – structural and behavioural.
+A research paper titled ‘How Green Are Java Best Coding Practices?‘ found there to be two main considerations to understanding green coding and how best to implement it – structural and behavioural.

 The benefits of green coding

-Green coding is an important method of developing sustainable software development and practices which in turn reduce a company’s carbon emissions.
-Fewer emissions means a lessening of any negative harmful environmental impact that the software may have.
+Green computing is an essential method of developing sustainable software development and practices, which in turn reduce a company’s carbon emissions.
+Fewer emissions mean lessening any negative, harmful environmental impact that the software may have.

 Faster page speed

 Green coding refers to a technique used in applications to reduce the number of server requests, which in turn leads to an increase in page speed.
 As a result, users can access content more quickly and are less likely to experience frustration, ultimately leading to higher satisfaction and engagement.

 Additionally, the reduction in server requests translates into less energy being consumed, resulting in lower energy usage and less wastage.

 It’s important to note that implementing green coding practices can potentially decrease server load.
 This is because optimising applications can reduce the number of server requests, resulting in an overall lower server load.